AWS Marketplace Talks Secure Digital Transformation

 - Are they locking you into one platform?
 Your vendor of choice should be able to support your business needs, including multi-cloud and hybrid as a strategy

 Yael Teryohin: Hi everyone.
 My name is Yael Teryohin, director of cloud growth here at Trend Micro.
-I've been very fortunate to have been with trend for almost six years, and I've got to work with many different organizations of all different sizes.
-We have seen a lot of these organizations go through rapid pace of digital transformation.
+I've been very fortunate to have been with trend for almost six years, and I've got to work with many different organisations of all different sizes.
+We have seen a lot of these organisations go through rapid pace of digital transformation.

 I think we can all agree that the global pandemic accelerated that digital transformation.
-Cloud, AI, big data, and automation are all key enablers of this transformation… and one commonality and where we, as Trend Micro, help organizations most in part of that digital transformation is helping them prioritize security and building it into the transformation from the beginning.
+Cloud, AI, big data, and automation are all key enablers of this transformation… and one commonality and where we, as Trend Micro, help organisations most in part of that digital transformation is helping them prioritise security and building it into the transformation from the beginning.

 In this fireside chat, I'll be joined by Chris Grusz director, AWS Marketplace and Control Services.
 Chris and I will discuss how the cloud delivers acceleration to digital transformation and how security teams can leverage the transformation to more meaningfully engage with the business and drive better business outcomes.
 Welcome Chris.